Monmon891Awesome/code-of-meridaeia/BETA_DOCUMENTATION_INDEX.md

 # 📚 Beta Testing Documentation Index
-## CodeQuest: The Siege of Meridaeia
+## Code of Meridaeia: The Siege of Meridaeia

 ---